Who we are

 Lord Black of Brentwood

-Doug Wills is Managing Editor of the London Evening Standard, The Independent, Independent on Sunday and i.
+Doug Wills is Managing Editor of the London Evening Standard and The Independent.

 He began his career as a reporter with Thomson Regional Newspapers going on to several regional newspapers before working in London from 1987.
 Doug held a number of executive positions with the Evening Standard and was appointed Managing Editor in 2005, and then Group Managing Editor in 2011.